Karashan/neo4j-data-processing/README.md

 4. Follow the comment and run the cypher code inside the [load-csv-v2.cypher](cypher/load-csv-v2.cypher) file to import the data into the Neo4j database.

 5. Execute cypher queries in the [business-questions-v2.cypher](cypher/business-questions-v2.cypher) file or write your own queries.

+## Contributors
+This project is a collective effort of the following members:
+- @Karashan
+- @StrongWeiUMN
+- @LuyaoZhang5380
+- @zixuanzhang98

 <!-- CONTRIBUTING -->
 ## Contributing